 Low dissolved oxygen concentrations and high levels of total suspended solids (contributing to turbid, cloudy, water) following runoff events were also common at several sites.
 The median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions.
-Median levels at the two sites on North Creek and the site on South Creek were below the standard during runoff sampling; individual event violations also occurred at several sites during runoff conditions.
-For total suspended solids, Sample medians were at or below (meeting) the state standard at all stations during baseflow conditions, but exceeded the standard for all cold water sites during runoff conditions, as well as the warm water standard at VR24 (warm water standard was met at VR803).
+Median levels at the two sites on North Creek were below the standard during runoff sampling; individual event violations also occurred at several sites during runoff conditions.
+Sample medians were at or below (meeting) the state standard at all stations, except for two Vermillion River mainstem sites higher in the watershed, during baseflow conditions.
+Standard exceedances occurred during runoff conditions at all monitoring water sites and four of the eight sites had exceedances during snowmelt efforts.